Ruddy shelduck: Distribution and habitat

 There are very small resident populations of this species in Northwest Africa and Ethiopia, but the main breeding area of the bird is from southeast Europe across the Palearctic to Lake Baikal, Mongolia, and western China.
 Eastern populations are mostly migratory, wintering in the Indian subcontinent.
 This species has colonised the island of Fuerteventura in the Canary Islands, first breeding there in 1994, and reaching a population of almost fifty pairs by 2008.
 The ruddy shelduck is a common winter visitor in India where it arrives by October and departs by April.
 Its typical breeding habitat is large wetlands and rivers with mud flats and shingle banks, and it is found in large numbers on lakes and reservoirs.
 It breeds in high altitude lakes and swamps in Jammu and Kashmir.
 Outside the breeding season it prefers lowland streams, sluggish rivers, ponds, flooded grassland, marshes and brackish lagoons.

 Although becoming quite rare in Southeastern Europe and southern Spain, the ruddy shelduck is still common across much of its Asian range.
 It may be this population which gives rise to vagrants as far west as Iceland, Great Britain and Ireland.
 However, since the European population is declining, it is likely that most occurrences in Western Europe in recent decades are escapes or feral birds.
 Although this bird is observed in the wild from time to time in eastern North America, no evidence has been found that this is a genuine case of vagrancy.
 Feral ruddy shelduck have bred successfully in several European countries.
 In Switzerland the ruddy shelduck is considered an invasive species that threatens to displace native birds.
 Despite actions taken to reduce numbers, the population of ruddy shelduck in Switzerland increased from 211 to 1250 individuals in the period from 2006 to 2016.

 A stable population exists in Moscow, settling the city parks' ponds alongside the endemic mallards.
 It is theorized that the birds are feral descendants of escapees from the Moscow Zoo, the population most likely forming after 1948, when the policy of clipping the birds' wings was repealed.
 Unlike the wild population, these ducks are non-migratory, wintering instead in the non-freezing parts of the city's bodies of water.
+Population increased from 1990's to 2020's by over 20 times, reaching 3300 by 2025.

 This shelduck mostly frequents open locations on inland bodies of water such as lakes, reservoirs and rivers.
 It is seldom seen in forested areas but does occur in brackish water and saline lagoons.
 Though more common in the lowlands, it also inhabits higher altitudes and in central Asia is one of the few waterbirds, along with the bar-headed goose (Anser indicus), to be found on lakes at 5000 m.